Definition of a Disadvantaged Business Enterprise

 African Americans, Hispanics, Native Americans, Asian-Pacific and Subcontinent Asian Americans, and women are presumed to be socially and economically disadvantaged.
 Other individuals can also qualify as socially and economically disadvantaged on a case-by-case basis.

 Requirements for DBE Participation

 To be regarded as economically disadvantaged, an individual must have a personal net worth that does not exceed $1.32 million.
-To be seen as a small business, a firm must meet SBA size criteria AND have average annual gross receipts not to exceed $23.98 million.
+To be seen as a small business, a firm must meet SBA size criteria AND must not have average annual gross receipts, over the previous 3 years, in excess of the DBE size limit.
 Size limits for the airport concessions DBE program are higher.